oconnor663/jacko.io/posts/snooze.md

-released."[^dangerous] The classic cause of these problems on Unix is `fork`, which copies the whole address space of a process but only one of its running threads.[^fork_example][^fork] There's nothing a function like `foo` can realistically do to protect itself from this,[^cleanup] so instead "Don't kill threads" is a general rule.
+released."[^dangerous] The classic cause of these problems on Unix is `fork`, which copies the whole address space of a process but only one of its running threads.[^fork_example][^fork] There's nothing a function like `foo` can realistically do to protect itself from this,[^cleanup] so instead the general rule is "Don't kill threads."

 [terminatethread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminatethread